maetyu-d/radio_music/README.md

 ## Notes
 - Internet radio compatibility depends on stream codec support in your JUCE build.
-- Included station URLs are public examples and may change over time.
+- Included station URLs are currently public examples and may change over time.
 - Crossfades are block-accurate and the next station is preloaded on the inactive deck.